SmartlyDressedGames/Unturned-Docs/WeatherAsset.md

 `Translate_With_View` *bool*: should position in world-space match the camera?
 The built-in snow and rain move with the view.
 Position is zeroed when false.
 May be useful for transition effects like dust blowing into the map signaling the start of a sandstorm.

 `Rotate_Yaw_With_Wind` *bool*: should y-axis rotation match the wind direction?
 The built-in snow and rain rotate with wind.

+## Color Properties

+Each color can use a custom override, or a color from the level editor lighting panel.
+Using a level color is primarily for rain and snow backwards compatibility.

+`Level_Enum` *enum*: if set then the RGB specified are multiplied by this color.
+`R`, `G`, `B` *uint8*: color channel values.

 ## NPC Conditions